a-b-street/abstreet/book/src/dev/api.md

 are missing, etc. A summary of the commands available so far:

 - **/sim**
-  - **GET /sim/reset**: Reset all map edits and the simulation state.
+  - **GET /sim/reset**: Reset all temporary map edits and the simulation state.
     The trips that will run don't change; they're determined by the scenario file you initially pass to `headless`.
+If you made live map edits using things like `/traffic-signals/set`, they'll be reset.
+If you specified `--edits` or used `/map/set-edits`, these will remain in effect.
   - **POST /sim/load**: Switch the scenario being simulated.
 Takes a [SimFlags](https://dabreegster.github.io/abstreet/rustdoc/sim/struct.SimFlags.html) as a JSON POST body.
+Resets all map edits.
   - **GET /sim/get-time**: Returns the current simulation time.
   - **GET /sim/goto-time?t=06:30:00**: Simulate until 6:30 AM.
 If the time you specify is before the current time, you have to call **/sim/reset** first.